Voltage Drop in Headlights

 At Blue, both Bifilar Male Terminals are visible (one is intentionally slightly askew of the other for visibility).
 At Green, retention clip of one of the two middle terminals has been pushed down to allow partial withdrawal (visible is plenty of gray oxidation on all surfaces of terminals, including between the two center terminals).
 At Yellow, retention clip is visible in normal position, preventing terminal withdrawal.

-All of the terminals are exhibiting gray non-conductive oxidation, and thanks to the excellent, forgiving design of the .250" terminals in general (see: Reference Information - The Lowly .250" Push-On Terminal ), where the female terminal cuts through the oxidation on the male terminal with two high pressure, spring-loaded edges (see below), as connectors are mated, normally this would not be a problem, but because the Hex-Conn uses a bifilar design at pins 4, 5, and 6, the lower male connector, facing the straight only, non-cutting side of the female terminal, is much more likely to have a poor connection because it is not subjected to a high-pressure cutting edge, but only a low-pressure flat oxidized surface of the lower corroded male terminal!
+All of the terminals are exhibiting gray non-conductive oxidation (Correction: Tin-oxide on the Tin plating is conductive!), and thanks to the excellent, forgiving design of the .250" terminals in general (see: Reference Information - The Lowly .250" Push-On Terminal ), where the female terminal cuts through the oxidation on the male terminal with two high pressure, spring-loaded edges (see below), as connectors are mated, normally this would not be a problem, but because the Hex-Conn uses a bifilar design at pins 4, 5, and 6, the lower male connector, facing the straight only, non-cutting side of the female terminal, is much more likely to have a poor connection because it is not subjected to a high-pressure cutting edge, but only a low-pressure flat oxidized surface of the lower corroded male terminal!
 The end result is that this lower terminal is likely to have a high-resistance connection to the voltage source...you can guess the rest!

 At Green, a high-pressure spring-loaded edges cut through oxidation of upper male terminal!.